gl-inet/docs3.x/docs/tutorials/debrick.md

 You may have bricked your router if you were doing some DIY projects or flashed a wrong firmware.
 You may not be able to access your router but you can re-install the firmware by using Uboot failsafe.

+**Note:** The Uboot operation will remove your router's settings and installed plugins.

 ---

 Please prepare a computer with an ethernet port, if not, please prepare an additional USB Ethernet Adapter.